dmonllao/vim-IDE/README.md

 * ":IDEOpen" to add IDE features
 * ":IDEClose" to return to normal Vim file edition mode
 * ":IDERebuildTags" to rebuild the project tags (gets the filetype from the current window)
+* ":IDES" open the shell command output in a sp window (e.g. :IDES ls -la)
 * "let g:IDEAlways" if you want to use the IDE mode for all files opened with Vim
 * "let g:IDEOnlyEditor" if you want only want to display the editor window
 * "let g:IDESplitWindowKey" to redefine which key opens a file (or the current word) splitting the window horizontally, defaults to "c"